School Info, Enrollment & Policies

 Note that satisfactory academic progress will be monitored throughout the academic year to ensure student success.
 At the end of each semester, prior to Summer semester, students may receive an academic warning that they are not meeting the requirements for satisfactory academic progress.
 Failure to show academic improvement could result in dismissal from the college.

-To obtain an official copy of your transcript, please download the Official Academic Transcript Request form and complete all applicable information.
+To obtain an official copy of your transcript, please complete the Official Transcript Request Form here.
 A signature and date are both required.
 In addition, please be sure to complete the Mail To section of the form so it is clear where the transcript should be sent.

-Students can also submit the completed form as a PDF via email.
-These can be sent to firstname.lastname@example.org.
-Please allow two weeks from receipt of a written request to process a transcript.
+Please allow two weeks from receipt of a request to process a transcript.
 Transcripts cannot be processed if you have an outstanding financial obligation to Berklee Online.

 Transferring from a Degree to a Certificate